MicrosoftDocs/visualstudio-docs/docs/sharepoint/how-to-mark-controls-as-safe-controls.md

 ms.workload:
   - "office"
 ---
-# How to: Mark Controls as Safe Controls
+# How to: Mark controls as safe controls
   For security, SharePoint differentiates between Web controls that are protected against script injection and Web controls that are not.
 Protected controls, or *safe controls*, can be accessed by untrusted users.
 You can mark controls as safe in the Safe Control Entries property of a SharePoint project item or in the **Package Designer** when you add an assembly to the package.
 For more information, see

  [web.config file Settings Change](http://go.microsoft.com/fwlink/?LinkId=178965) and [Registering a Web Part Assembly as a Safe Control](http://go.microsoft.com/fwlink/?LinkId=171013).